loveencounterflow/interlex/README.md

 * **`[—]`** documentation:

   All scans must be **exhaustive**, **compact**, **contiguous**, **bijective** and **monotonous**, meaning:
-  * **Exhaustive** (a.k.a. "no leftovers"): all positions in a source from the first to the last codepoint must be covered by a lexeme.
+  * **Exhaustive** (a.k.a. "no leftovers"): each position in a source from the first to the last codepoint must be covered by some lexeme; more specifically—because dense coverage already falls out from the requirements of compactness and contiguity—the first (non-signal) lexeme must cover the source position with index `0`, and the last (non-signal) lexeme must cover the source position with index `source.length - 1` (a.k.a. `source.at -1`).
   * **Compact** (a.k.a. "no going gaps"): excluding the first and the last lexeme in a given scan, for each lexeme `l` there must be a lexeme `k` that covers the codepoint at `l.start - 1` and another lexeme `m` that covers the codepoint at `l.stop`.